-Chapter and council funds should be used to support budgeted activities such as professional continuing education sessions, networking opportunities, leadership development, and community service.
-Excess chapter and council funds should be invested into supporting members.
+Chapter funds should be used to support budgeted activities such as professional continuing education sessions, networking opportunities, leadership development, and community service.
+Excess chapter funds should be invested in supporting members.
 Additional activities may include, but are not limited to: